How to Hibernate a Computer with Windows 11

 How to hibernate a computer using keyboard shortcuts

-As we mentioned above, there are multiple ways to hibernate a Windows PC.
+As mentioned above, multiple ways exist to hibernate a Windows PC.
 You can use keyboard shortcuts to bring up the Shut Down window.

 Or press the CTRL + ALT + DEL keys on your keyboard to bring up other command options, then click on the power button icon at the bottom right, and click Hibernate to put a computer to sleep.